 Running on roads, uneven ground, pavements, etc., is like running on actual tracks.
 You do not get bored and can have a different route every day.
 The trail’s numerous variations provide essential resistance training for running on a race track.
-There are different levels of inclines as well as declines on the same route.
+There are different levels of inclines and declines on the same route.

-You can do road runs, dirt runs, hill runs, trail runs, and the list goes on.
-You experience the weather, the rain, the sun, the moon, nature in all its colors and vibes.
+You can do road runs, dirt runs, hill runs, trail runs, and so on.
+You experience the weather, the rain, the sun, the moon, and nature in all its colors and vibes.

-Running outdoors is more exciting, and if you love running, you will always look forward to it.
-However, if you are practicing and training for a race, you have to run outside as most of the running tracks and all the marathon tracks are outdoors only.
+Running outdoors is more exciting, and you will always look forward to it if you love running.
+However, if you are practising and training for a race, you have to run outside as most of the running tracks and all the marathon tracks are outdoors only.

-Running on a treadmill is perceived to be boring as compared to running outside.
+Running on a treadmill is considered boring compared to running outside.
 Some runners feel treadmill running is difficult due to the boredom involved.
 So the treadmill sessions are shorter than running outside.
 Of course, the new treadmills give you the feeling of running in various beautiful locations worldwide or with accomplished runners.
-You can even watch news, movie or any channel of your choice on the big screens provided nowadays.
+You can even watch the news, movie or any channel of your choice on the big screens provided nowadays.
 Podcasts and music also help.
-Inspite of all this some people find running outside more enjoyable.
+Despite all this, some people find running outside more enjoyable.

 Run Longer and Further

-Jogging outdoors is less boring than running on a treadmill so that you may run more.
+Jogging outdoors is less boring than running on a treadmill, so you may run more.
 It’s simpler to endure when you’re not focused on your legs and lungs.

-Outdoors, you’ll have diversions like the weather, scenery, noise, people, and cars to keep your mind off the extra effort you are putting.
+Outdoors, you’ll have diversions like the weather, scenery, noise, people, and cars to keep your mind off the extra effort you put in.
 In addition, running outdoors may help you run longer if you like it.

 Sunlight and Fresh Air